-- ACET Global Anti-Corruption Education & Training Project - CIECI Construction Industry Ethics & Compliance Initiative - CoST Construction Sector Transparency Initiative - FIDIC International Federation of Consulting Engineers - GIACC Global Infrastructure Anti-Corruption Centre - UK Anti-Corruption Forum - WEF PACI World Economic Forum Partnering against Corruption Initiative.
+- ACET Global Anti-Corruption Education & Training Project - CIECI Construction Industry Ethics & Compliance Initiative - CoST Construction Sector Transparency Initiative - FIDIC International Federation of Consulting Engineers - GIACC Global Infrastructure Anti-Corruption Centre - UK Anti-Corruption Forum - WEF PACI World Economic Forum Partnering against Corruption Initiative. - OECD The Organisation for Economic Co-operation and Development (OECD).

 It is our humble aim and objective to interface with most of these during the next four years.
+We will assist the Executive Board to sign framework agreements with most of the above organizations to improve the level of our co-operation.